-While those schemes may be considered precursors of or were contemporary to his masterpiece spiral design for the Guggenheim Museum, Wright continued in this vein after his initial design for the museum, but with less outstanding results.
+While those schemes may be considered precursors of or were contemporary to his masterpiece spiral design for the Guggenheim Museum, Wright continued in this vein after the museum, but with less outstanding results.
 Among these designs were the Annunciation Greek Orthodox Church (1956) in Wauwatosa, Wisconsin, and the Gammage Memorial Auditorium (1959) at Arizona State University in Tempe.